 Caviar has always had a hold on me.
 It is a mysterious ingredient, almost otherworldy; the individual eggs look like jewels from an alien planet.
 Caviar tastes briny and vaguely floral, and the textural surprise of the pop in your mouth has led more than one writer to liken it to Pop Rocks for adults.

-So when I caught a nice hen steelhead last weekend and saw it was full of eggs, I knew I needed to make caviar.
+So when I caught a nice hen steelhead the other day and saw it was full of eggs, I knew I needed to make caviar.
 The eggs were just so pretty!

 I’d read about a general method of making caviar in a book called The Philosopher Fish, which involves gently removing the eggs from the skein — the membrane holding them together — rinsing them, salting them and drying them.
 It seemed pretty easy, which alarmed me: How could something so mysterious be so easy to create?
 It didn’t seem fair.